licheepi-4a

 We provide a selection of images that fits hardware best.
 If you need different image – use build framework and make whatever you need.
 Build framework relies on Debian and Ubuntu packages – you can build any combination – stable, old stable or rolling release.

-Minimal images comes without armbian-config, armbian-zsh, build-essentials, Python, DKMS, … If you are interested in detailed comparison, CLI images also have those packages:
+Minimal images comes only with essentials and without armbian-config, armbian-zsh, build-essentials, Python, DKMS, …

 Make sure you have a good & reliable boot media (SD card / USB key) and a proper power supply.
 Archives can be flashed with Etcher (all OS) directly.